- DAAS Graduate Certificate Program

 - Du Bois-Mandela-Rodney Postdoctoral Fellowship

-- DAAS SAIO Fellowship for Incoming Graduate Students
+- DAAS SAIO Fellowship for an Incoming Graduate Student

 - SAIO Summer Research Grant for Current Graduate Students